ComputerProsLLC/nginx_lancache/README.md

 On premises caching or micro-CDN solution for Microsoft, Google and Adobe products.

+## *This version makes changes to the config to work on Debian-based distros*

+*The nginx.conf file included is to be used in Linux distrobutions such as Debian and Ubuntu.*

 ## Overview

 The Nginx Lancache is an on premise caching solution initially designed for schools, but its application can be used anywhere.